MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 * The bot name displayed as a title in the chat window managed within your app manifest.
 You can update this bot name directly in the app manifest.

 * The bot name displayed in your Teams chat list and the bot name appears with each message in the chat pane are managed within the Azure portal.
-You can update bot name in the **Bot profile** page in the Azure portal.
+You can update bot name in the **Bot profile** page in the Azure portal for sideloaded application.

   :::image type="content" source="~\assets\images\bot_name.png" alt-text="The screenshot shows the bot name displayed in a Teams window":::